DevIsko-Hackathon/tagump.ai/README.md

 ## ✅ Proposed Solution

-The problem of job seekers struggling to become job-ready due to the lack of guidance and resources in preparing for their desired careers can be addressed through the Tagump.ai app.
+The problem of job seekers struggling to become job-ready due to the lack of guidance and resources in preparing for their desired careers can be addressed through the tagumpAI app.
 The app provides personalized guidance to help job seekers become job-ready and find positions that are aligned with their career goals.

-By providing personalized guidance, simulated interview experiences, and job and company recommendations, the Tagump.ai app can help job seekers to become job-ready and find positions that are aligned with their career goals.
+By providing personalized guidance, simulated interview experiences, and job and company recommendations, the tagumpAI app can help job seekers to become job-ready and find positions that are aligned with their career goals.
 This can ultimately contribute to reducing unemployment and underemployment rates and promote a more productive workforce.

 ## 🎯 UN SDG